KRBE: "The Beat" (1994–2002)

 Despite its new "no frills" approach, KRBE continued to offer dance music through its live club mix shows with the launch of "The Beat", which replaced the previous "Friday/Saturday Night Live" broadcasting from "Bayou Mama’s" on Saturday nights from 1990 to early 1993.
 "The Beat" aired from 1994 to 2002, and was mixed by some of the top local DJs in the Houston area.
 The mix shows were broadcast from premier nightclub venues in Houston such as "The Aqua Blue Bar" in early 1994, "Shelter" from mid 1994 to early 1995, "Kaboom" from 1995 to 1996, and "The Roxy" from 1996 until its last broadcast in 2002.
 "The Beat" enabled KRBE to gain a worldwide audience when the station began streaming the on-air audio through its website in the late 1990s, thus billing itself "The World Famous 104 KRBE".
-The name "The Beat" was chosen to derail KQQK's widely speculated plans to change format from Regional Mexican to Top 40 as "106.5 the Beat", which would have put them in direct competition with KRBE.
-(It is also speculated KRBE used the "Wild" and "Channel" monikers on its Friday night mix shows for the same reason.)
+The name "The Beat" was chosen to derail KQQK's widely speculated plans to change format from regional Mexican to Top 40 as "106.5 the Beat", which would have put them in direct competition with KRBE.
+(It is also speculated KRBE used the "Wild" and "Channel" monikers on its Friday night mix shows for the same reason).

-"The New Music Zone" (1992–96)
+"The New Music Zone" (1992–1996)

-From 1992 to 1996, the station aired "The New Music Zone", an alternative music show heard weeknights from 7 p.m. to midnight.
+From 1992 to 1996, the station aired "The New Music Zone", an alternative music show heard weeknights from 7 pm to midnight.
 From 1995 to 1996, the station's playlist as a whole leaned toward alternative rock.
 In 1996, program director Tom Poleman and air talents Paul "Cubby" Bryant and Ryan Chase left KRBE for similar positions at WHTZ in New York City, which had also leaned in an alternative direction for a time.
 Ryan Chase returned to KRBE ten years later.

 "Wire In" (1996–2003)

-In late 1996, KRBE evolved back into a mainstream direction that also featured a significant amount of 1980s pop, presented during the week as "Retro Cuts" and highlighted with "Retro Weekends" roughly once a month.
+In July 1996, KRBE evolved back into a mainstream direction that also featured a significant amount of 1980s pop, presented during the week as "Retro Cuts" and highlighted with "Retro Weekends" roughly once a month.
 The re-emergence of pop music in the late 1990s, along with the success of Sam Malone's morning show (which, from 1997 to 2000, was syndicated to Beaumont and Kansas City), brought KRBE success in the late 1990s and into the early 2000s.